Topics Map > Human Resource System (HRS) > Finance > FN Learning Path

 Designate Funding for Payroll Earnings Code Differently Than Regular Pay in HRS

 OverviewThis document shows how to designate funding for an employee's payroll earnings code when the funding is different than their regular earnings, deductions, and taxes for the current or future payroll period.
 For example, an employee's earnings code for Termination Pay, Overload, Overtime, or from a previous position may need to have a different funding source than their regular earnings.

 - Refer to KB Payroll Earnings Code Descriptions in HRS for a list of applicable Earnings Codes

-day on the Final Calc day in order to take effect for the employee's
+- Special funding for payroll earnings codes must be entered by NOON of the day on the Final Calc day in order to take effect for the employee's current payroll period.

 1. From the HRS Main Menu, use navigation path: Set Up HCM > Product Related > Commitment Accounting > Budget Information > Budget Funding Data Entry.

 - Also accessible from the Finance WorkCenter found at Payroll for North America > Payroll Distribution > Commitment Accounting USA > UW Finance WorkCenter

 - For more information about the WorkCenter, see KB Setting Up a WorkCenter in HRS .